 What do you enjoy most about the Walker?

 The variety and accessibility.
-I never feel like the artists are out of reach.
+I never feel like the artists are

 The people and the openness.

 My favorite artwork is the big gold CNN necklace.

 Seeing Archie Shepp, the Gordon Parks Regis Dialogue, and speaking with Fab 5 Freddy on the patio while PB Wolf spun “Yum, Yum (Eat ’Em Up)” by the Beat Box Boys.

 Summer outside—meeting friends, seeing music, and enjoying whatever artists were there.

 Arty Pants when I was little, and then Open Field.

 What are some events that your whole family has enjoyed together?